Poems

 I believe the one who wrote it.
 I do not remember the satisfaction.
 Only the sentence, which is precise and warm and sounds like someone I would like to be.

-Perhaps that’s enough — to read yourself into existence each morning, to inherit a life through its descriptions.
+To read yourself into existence each morning.
+To inherit a life through its descriptions.
+To find, in someone elseβs handwriting, a self that fits.

 V. Tools